deepdoctection/deepdoctection/README.md

 ## Installation

 We recommend using a virtual environment.
 You can install the package via pip or from source.
+Bug fixes or enhancements will be deployed tp PyPi every 4 to 6 weeks.

-### Install with pip
+### Install with pip from PyPi

-[Dataflow](https://github.com/tensorpack/dataflow) is not available on the pypi server and must be installed separately.
+[Dataflow](https://github.com/tensorpack/dataflow) is not available on the PyPi server and must be installed separately.

 ```
 pip install  "dataflow @ git+https://github.com/tensorpack/dataflow.git"